visvirial/docker-bitcoind/README.md

 ## Using RPC

-You can use `bitcoin-cli` to invoke RPC calls from the host machine.
+You can use `bitcoin-cli` to invoke RPC calls from the host machine as follows.

 ``` bash
 $ bitcoin-cli -rpcuser=${RPCUSER} -rpcpassword=${RPCPASSWORD} getinfo